 The American Association for Justice (AAJ) is coordinating with the National Association of Trial Lawyer Executives (NATLE) and individual state associations to bring you information about trial lawyers whose offices may have been damaged or destroyed in the storm.
 If you are in (or close to) an affected state and have office space you can share, or, if you can donate some of your staff time to assist with emergency tasks or to take calls, please notify your state association and AAJ.

 Right now, you can make donations through the Red Cross.
 As we hear from lawyers and state associations we can share information about more specific areas of need and places to donate.
 If you know of any unmet needs that we should address please let us know.
-You can find additional links to organizations, including legal services information here
+You can find additional links to organizations, including legal services information here.

 As we did after Hurricane Katrina, AAJ Education is preparing a webinar—free for AAJ members — on handling insurance-related cases.
 We are working on scheduling it now.
 The most up-to-date education information is always on the AAJ homepage.